 If that isn’t an option, most petrol stations are covered.
 Try not to park at a pump as you may prevent others from getting petrol – instead, park in a vacant bay and wait out the storm.

 Protect your car

-If you find yourself on the road with no shelter in sight, there are things you can do to protect your car from hail.
+If there’s no shelter in sight, there are still things you can do.

-If you don’t have any large coverings, throw a jacket over your windshield to protect the glass.
-Though your car’s body might cop a belting, you will still be able to drive with a few dents.
-You won’t be able to drive with a smashed windshield though, so treat that as your top priority to protect.
+If you don’t have anything like that, consider throwing a jacket over your windshield to protect the glass.
+Your car’s body might cop a belting, but you’ll hopefully still be able to drive to safety.
+If your windshield gets smashed, you won’t be able to drive at all.

 - What you need to know when registering your car in QLD, NSW or ACT

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Information provided is general advice only and has been prepared without taking into account any person's particular objectives, financial situation or needs so you should consider whether it is appropriate for you before acting on it.
-Please read the relevant Product Disclosure Statement before making any decision regarding this product.
-Suncorp Roadside Assist is provided by Digicall Assist Pty Ltd. For full coverage details, please see the Suncorp Insurance Roadside Assist Terms and Conditions .
-This advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
-Terms and conditions for coverage apply.
+Limits and exclusions apply.
+Read the Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
+This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.

 The information is intended to be of general nature only.
 Subject to any rights you may have under any law, we do not accept any legal responsibility for any loss or damage, including loss of business or profits or any other indirect loss, incurred as a result of reliance upon the information.
 Please make your own enquiries.